404shay/astro_cv/src/pages/projects/1nimbus.md

 date: Ongoing
 ---

-My homegrown cloud server for digital content and home automation.
-Powered by Raspberry Pi, drive by a serious frustration with subscription models.
+My homegrown cloud solution for digital content, network security, and household automation.
+Powered by Raspberry Pi, driven by a serious frustration with subscription models.